erfanva/adminjs-mongoose/README.md

 More options can be found on [AdminJS](https://github.com/SoftwareBrothers/adminjs) official website.

+## Contribute

+If you would like work on an AdminJS and develop new features please check out our [Contribution Guide](https://github.com/SoftwareBrothers/adminjs/blob/master/CONTRIBUTING.md)

+There you can find instructions on how to run AdminJS locally for development.

+If you're searching for tasks you can contribute to, we currently accept contributions to issues in our [Kanban Board](https://github.com/orgs/SoftwareBrothers/projects/5/views/1).

+Any small or large contribution or any input into discussion is welcome!

 ## License

 AdminJS is copyrighted © 2023 rst.software.
 It is a free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.md) file.